 The success of Fosters Lager in establishing a profile overseas led to export ambitions for the Queensland favourite.
 In the 1980s, the beer was promoted with the line: “Australians wouldn’t give a XXXX for anything else”.

-In 2016 XXXX Gold was jostling with Carlton Draught and Corona as the most popular beer with Australian male drinkers.
+In 2016, XXXX Gold was jostling with Carlton Draught and Corona as the most popular beer with Australian male drinkers.
 According to a Roy Morgan study, in an average seven-day period, 11.0% of beer-drinking men consumed it, fractionally behind Carlton Draught with 11.1% and equal with Mexico’s most famous cerveza, Corona (11.0%).
-Victoria Bitter, up there with the leaders is 2012, had fallen back to 8.5%.
+Victoria Bitter, up there with the leaders in 2012, had fallen back to 8.5%.